lock3/meta/README.md

-# The Lock3 LLVM Reflection & Metaprograming Clang Fork
+# The Lock3 LLVM Reflection & Metaprograming Clang Fork + Lifetimes

 This repository contains a modified version of the clang compiler for reflection (feature/reflect) and metaprogramming (feature/metaprogramming).